GovindaK3210/DeepAL/README.md

 ------

-*fallingDemo.py* is the output file for testing the model on any of its weights.
+*demo.py* is the output file for testing the model on any of its weights.
 Testing works for image, video and webcam.
 When passed through this file, the results images are labelled at the top left of the image with the models predicted class i.e Falling or Non-Falling.
 The weights can be found [here](https://drive.google.com/open?id=1V3DrJsDEGXWdwETtMQY1hGtkkYwCNgIW)

 #### <u>Testing</u>

 - For image

-`python fallingDemo.py --weight <PathToWeight> --image <PathToImage> --model ###`
+`python demo.py --weightF <PathToWeightFall> --image <PathToImage> --aug ###`

 - For video

-`python fallingDemo.py --weight <PathToWeight> --video <PathToVideo> --model ###`
+`python demo.py --weightF <PathToWeightFall> --video <PathToVideo> --aug ###`

 - For webcam

-`python fallingDemo.py --weight <PathToWeight> --model ###`
+`python demo.py --weightF <PathToWeightFall> --aug ###`

 #### <u>Arguments</u>

+--weightF
+Path to weight file of Falling model

+--weightC
+Path to weight file of Choking model

-- --model
+- --aug
 2nd place bit - Face , 1st place bit - Hand , 0th place bit - Pose
 Enable or disable the bit for model selection.